General Anesthesia for Dental Procedures in Ottawa

 Pre-Anesthesia Consultation

-Several weeks before your procedure, you'll meet with our anesthesiologist for a comprehensive evaluation including complete medical history review, current medications assessment, previous anesthesia experiences discussion, physical examination including airway assessment, and opportunity to ask all your questions.
+Several weeks before your procedure, you'll meet with our anesthesiologist for a comprehensive evaluation including complete medical history review, current medications assessment, previous anesthesia experiences discussion, physical examination including airway assessment, and the opportunity to ask all your questions.

 Before Your Appointment

-Fasting Requirements: Absolutely no food for 8 hours before (typically from midnight).
-Clear liquids allowed up to 2 hours before for adults, up to 1 hour before for children.
+Absolutely no food for 8 hours before your appointment (typically from midnight).
+Clear liquids are allowed up to 2 hours before for adults and up to 1 hour before for children.
 This prevents aspiration complications.
+You must have a responsible adult drive you to and from your appointment and stay with you for at least 12–24 hours afterward.

 Arrival and Starting Anesthesia